Filmlook, Inc.

-This article focuses on the Burbank, California company.
-For the general video technique used by Filmlook, Inc. see Film look.

 Filmlook, Inc. is a post-production company based in Burbank, California.
 Established in 1989, it specializes in a form of image processing used on television programs, commonly known as film look.
-The company has won an Emmy Award for its technical achievements.
+The company was awarded an Engineering Plaque at the Primetime Emmy Engineering Awards in 1992 for its Filmlook Process for Film Simulation.

 History

-In 1987, company founder Robert Faber began developing the company's process.
-In 1989, the company was founded and introduced to the industry.
+In 1987, company founder Robert Faber began developing the company's signature process.
+The company was founded in 1989.

-Details
+Filmlook process

-The Filmlook process affects three main features to achieve the appearance of film: motion characteristics, gray scale/contrast, and grain pattern.
+The Filmlook process uses three main features to achieve the appearance of film: motion characteristics, gray scale/contrast, and grain pattern.